appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

    *   Verify that the app correctly validates the scheme and host parts of loaded URIs against an allowlist relevant to the app, as per [unsafe-uri-loading](https://developer.android.com/privacy-and-security/risks/unsafe-uri-loading).
    *   Verify SafeBrowsing is enabled

+_Additional Context_

 If the app has no webviews, this test should pass automatically.

 ##### 1.6.3.4 Any use of implicit intents shall be appropriate for the app's functionality and any return data shall be handled securely.